hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-05-13-catalhoyok.md

 # Location

 A 13 hectares tell site in Central Anatolia.
-There are mainly two mounds in the area, and 34 acre East mound dated back to Neolithic period (7 400-6200 cal.
+There are mainly two mounds in the area, in which 34 acre East mound dated back to Neolithic period (7400-6200 cal.
 BCE).

 {{<figure src="https://hellenshengfy.github.io/c1.jpg" title="Map from Pearson JA(2007)">}}